 d.
-Depending upon the strain and the host, it is possible to have differences in incubation times, pathogenesis, distribution of the lesions in the central nervous system, amount of infective PrP^{Res} and its location inside the central nervous system, etc. (e.g., Lasmézas et al., 1996; Kimberlin et al., 1983; Dickinson et al, 1989; Bruce et al, 1994).
-There are also known differences between some strains of scrapie agent in terms of their thermostability (Dickinson and Taylor, 1978; Kimberlin et al, 1983).
+Depending upon the strain and the host, it is possible to have differences in incubation times, pathogenesis, distribution of the lesions in the central nervous system, amount of PrP^{Res} associated with infectivity and its location inside the central nervous system, etc. (e.g., Lasmézas et al., 1996; Kimberlin et al., 1983; Dickinson et al, 1989; Bruce et al, 1994).
+There are also known differences between some strains of scrapie agent in terms of their thermo-stability (Dickinson and Taylor, 1978; Kimberlin et al, 1983).